Finistere/antidote/docs/tutorial.rst

 The container handles all of the state of Antidote such as singletons.
 The good news is that :py:mod:`.world` does provide to you the tools to control it in :py:mod:`.world.test`.
 Allowing you to override dependencies or test in isolated environments.
 The most important one is :py:func:`.world.test.clone`.
-It'll keep all of your dependency declaration and isolate you from the outside world:
+It'll keep all of your dependency declarations and isolate you from the outside world:

 .. doctest:: tutorial_test